MEET DR. KHALSA

 He spearheaded the groundbreaking research projects carried out by the Foundation since 2003.
 Dr. Khalsa and the ARPF continue to fund and support innovative research, including the FINGER study, the largest study in history on preventing Alzheimer’s disease through a lifestyle approach.
 Visit our Research page to see more about these studies

-In March 2015, Dr. Khalsa was appointed Clinical Associate Professor, Department of Internal Medicine and Integrative Medicine, University of New Mexico Medical School in Albuquerque, New Mexico, where he continues innovative research work on behalf of the ARPF.
+In March 2015, Dr. Khalsa was appointed Clinical Associate Professor, Division of General Internal Medicine, Geriatrics, and Integrative Medicine at the University of New Mexico Health Sciences Center in Albuquerque, New Mexico, where he continues innovative research work on behalf of the ARPF.

 Dr. Khalsa adopted the Sikh faith in 1981, and wears a distinguished full beard and white turban.
 Dr. Khalsa lives in Tucson, Arizona, and lectures worldwide.